TheThreeNoobs/Restaurant_POS_Group/README.md

-# Group Project - *Restaurant POS*
+# Group Project - *CrunchE*

-**Restaurant POS** is an app that allows for users to take orders at restaurants, keep track of sales, and synchronizes real-time data between various users (staff, management, and the kitchen).
+**CrunchE** is an app that allows for users to take orders at restaurants, keep track of sales, and synchronizes real-time data between various users (staff, management, and the kitchen).

+**Management** - Has the capability to construct the menu by adding or deleting items.
+He can keep track of the overall sales of the restaurant by viewing how much of each item is sold and what is the overall best-selling item.
+**Staff** - Has the capaability to take orders by clicking on an item from the menu which will be added to the order of that particular table.
+**Chef** - Has the capability to delete items off of the Active Orders tab which then increments the revenue of each item in the sales tab.

-Time spent: **x** hours spent in total
+Time spent: **12** days spent in total

 ## User Stories

 The following **required** functionality is completed:

-- [ ] Management can add/delete from menu.
+- [x] Management can add/delete from menu.
-- [ ] Custom cells should have the proper Auto Layout constraints.
+- [x] Custom cells should have the proper Auto Layout constraints.
-- [ ] Staff can take order and have them updated throughout various users.
+- [x] Staff can take order and have them updated throughout various users.
-- [ ] Management can keep track of sales.
+- [x] Management can keep track of sales.
-- [ ] Management can add tabs to divide the menu (entree, dessert, etc).
-- [ ] There are three different logins/users (staff, management, kitchen).
+- [x] There are three different logins/users (staff, management, kitchen).
+- [x] The menu can refresh once a new item is added to the menu.

 The following **optional** features are implemented:

 - [ ] Communication between various users (messages displayed on screen for alerts such as "throw out the trash").
    - [ ] Occupancy per week/month/year.
-   - [ ] Displays all time best seller based on data.
+   - [x] Displays all time best seller based on data.
-- [ ] Separate Checks
+- [ ] Separate Checks.
 - [ ] Add a modifiers section to the item screen.
+- [ ] Timer for active tables to make sure food is delivered on time.

 The following **additional** features are implemented: